»

 Art

-Openings and endings were clean and fluid.
+Openings and endings were lovely.

 Sound